korningf/arch-ops/desk-ops.md

 ##  21. Azure ACI-CTL ?

-*TODO is there an equivalent for Azure ACI/ACA adhoc containers ?*
+*TODO is there an equivalent for Azure ACI/ACA containers ?*